Boranup Beach: Your Complete Guide

 Boranup Beach is one of the longest beaches in the Margaret River Region, and includes 7.8km of white, sandy beaches, between Hamelin Bay in the south and North Point in the north.

-Let me explain to you the two ways for Boranup Beach access.
+Let me explain to you the two ways to Boranup Beach, both ways in are 4WD only.

 If you are driving from the north, you can travel south along Caves Road, and turn west onto Boranup Drive (make sure it’s Boranup Drive South, not Boranup Drive North).
 The correct track is almost directly opposite Boranup Maze.
 Drive past the camping area and keep going for another 2km or so, then take a left onto Grace Road and follow the road until the end.
 From here, you can park in a car park at the top of the hill and walk down a sand dune to the beach.